ADOPTION FEE & WHAT IT COVERS

 1. THEY KEEP EACH OTHER ACTIVE

-Having two cats in the home inspires both to play and interact more frequently.
-They are more likely to mimic hunting, engage in enthusiastic play around the house, or simply keep each other on their toes.
+Having two kittens in the home inspires both to play and interact more frequently.
+They are more likely to mimic hunting, engage in enthusiastic play around the house, or simply keep each other company.

 2. THEY ARE MORE MENTALLY STIMULATED